TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-portal-powershell.md

 ## **Recommended Steps**

-We currently do not support PowerShell to manage Flexible Servers.
+We currently do not support PowerShell to manage Flexible Server.